muhammadsaad021/Forest-Cover-Type-Classification/README.md

 - **Classes:** 7 forest cover types
 - **Samples:** 581,012
 - **Features:** 54 cartographic variables
-- The dataset file `covtype.data` is included in this repository.
+- The dataset file `covtype.data` is included in this repository in the zip file.

 ---